manoagaming/manoagaming.github.io/index.md

 First, [install Meteor](https://www.meteor.com/install).

-Second, [download a copy of BowFolios](https://github.com/bowfolios/bowfolios/archive/master.zip), or clone it using git.
+Second, [download a copy of Manoa Gaming](https://github.com/manoagaming/manoagaming.git), or clone it using git.

 Third, cd into the app/ directory and install libraries with: